-Podcasts are mostly uploaded by native speakers, which means you will hear and grasp authentic accents right from the start.
+Podcasts are mostly uploaded by native speakers, which means you will hear and grasp authentic accents right from the start, which will help you improve your pronunciation.
 Some only last a couple of minutes, others can go up to three hours, so make sure you pick out a short podcast to start with – you can move on to more difficult ones later in your learning journey.

-There are countless French podcasts to choose from, all you need to do is find a topic you want to know more about.
+There are countless podcasts to learn French with (and many reasons to learn French too), all you need to do is find a topic you want to know more about.
 Whether you’re passionate about Game of Thrones, the history of Rome or Super Mario, there is something for everybody.

-Gymglish has come up with a list of 5 podcasts to prepare for that eventual meeting with Pierre, Paul et Jacques!
+Gymglish has come up with a list of 5 of the best French podcasts to prepare for that eventual meeting with Pierre, Paul et Jacques!